 (Original Signature of Member)

-113TH CONGRESS HR .•
+114TH CONGRESS 1ST SESSION H.R.

-To provide that certain bad faith comassertion of a United States pate practices, and for other purposes. nmunications in connection with the ent are unfair or deceptive acts or
+To provide that certain bad faith communi ications in connection with the

+assertion of a United States patent are unfair or deceptive acts or practices, and for other purposes.

 IN THE HOUSE OF REPRESENTATIVES